clrogon/PowerShell/USBPortManagement/README.md

 > [!CAUTION]
 >It's important to note that registry modifications carry inherent risks, including potential system instability if done incorrectly.
 This tool carefully manages these changes to minimize risk, but administrators are encouraged to test any modifications in a controlled environment before widespread deployment.

-By providing a straightforward and interactive method to manage device access, this tool aids in enhancing system security while accommodating both immediate needs and potential future expansions in device management strategy.
+This tool helps to improve system security by offering a simple and interactive way to control device access, while also supporting both immediate demands and anticipated future expansions in device management strategies.

 ## Features